Ralph E. Kleinman Prize

-The committee will receive nominations and make its decision on a consensus basis.
-The committee may make its own nominations.
+The committee will review nominations submitted to SIAM and make its decision on a consensus basis.
 The Vice President will appoint one of the committee members as chair, who will coordinate the decision process and report the result back to the Vice President.
 The committee may elect not to give out an award in a particular year, due to a lack of outstanding nominations.

 The prize may be awarded to any member of the scientific community who meets the general guideline of the award.